ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

     Gather Facts (Boolean)
         :term:`Facts` are mentioned above.
-Sometimes when running a multi-play :term:`playbook <playbooks>`, it is desirable to have some plays that don't bother with fact computation if they aren't going to need to utilize any of these values.
+Sometimes when running a multi-play :term:`playbook <Playbooks>`, it is desirable to have some plays that don't bother with fact computation if they aren't going to need to utilize any of these values.
 Setting ``gather_facts: False`` on a playbook allows this implicit fact gathering to be skipped.